-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+1. Troop G will conduct 10,000 inspections each year during the performance period of this grant.

-- 1. Troop G will conduct 9,500 inspections during the performance period of this grant.
-Troop G has reduced the number of inspections this year for two reasons; a decrease in certified troopers and a reallocation of resources to address the upward trend in CMV crashes. - 2.
-Troop G Troopers will conduct 16 inspection and high visibility enforcement initiatives, April through November, as weather permits.
-These "Truck Days" require participation by all certified Troopers and focus on CMV moving violations, safety belts, CDL license violations, equipment violations, hours of service, medical certifications, and hand held electronic device usage. - 3.
-Troop G Troopers will conduct 6 high visibility enforcement initiatives on identified high crash corridors throughout the performance period with a special emphasis in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 70% of total CMV crashes occurring in those counties.
+2. Troop G Troopers will conduct 20 inspection and high visibility enforcement initiatives, March through December, as weather permits.
+These "Truck Days" require participation by all certified Troopers and focus on CMV moving violations, safety belts, CDL license violations, equipment violations, hours of service, medical certifications, and hand held electronic device usage.

+3. Troop G Troopers will conduct 4 high visibility enforcement initiatives on identified high crash corridors each year throughout the performance period with a special emphasis in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 70% of total CMV crashes occurring in those counties.

-- 4. Increase our directed patrols for traffic enforcement on CMVs and non-CMVs driving erratically around CMVs as noted in Section 5-Traffic Enforcement. - 5.
-The Motor Carrier Unit (MCEU) will schedule 6 unannounced directed patrols throughout the performance period in the City of Manchester in Hillsborough County.
+4. Directed patrols for traffic enforcement on CMVs and non-CMVs driving erratically around CMVs as noted in Section 5-Traffic Enforcement.

+5. The Motor Carrier Unit (MCEU) will schedule 3 unannounced directed patrols each year throughout the performance period in the City of Manchester in Hillsborough County.
 The MCEU will work with the Manchester Police Department to direct CMVs to various locations within city limits where it is safe to conduct inspections.
-Approximately 4 troopers and a supervising Sgt. will participate in each of the directed patrols. - 6.
-Troop G will schedule 3 passenger carrier destination inspection events at ski resorts during the winter months with one or two troopers. - 7.
-Troopers will target early morning CMV activity during 3 "Operation Sunrise" patrols to conduct inspections, traffic and weight enforcement. - 8.
-Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G in-service training in 2019.
+Approximately 4 troopers and a supervising Sgt. will participate in each of the directed patrols.

+6. Troop G will schedule 2 passenger carrier destination inspection events at ski resorts during the winter months each year with one or two troopers.

+7. Troopers will target early morning CMV activity during 3 "Operation Sunrise" patrols each year to conduct inspections, traffic and weight enforcement.

+8. Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G inservice training.